Waariss/Waariss/README.md

 **Software Engineer | Cyber Security Enthusiast | AI Engineer**

+I'm an ambitious software engineer with a passion for cybersecurity and AI.
+With experience in both research and practical application development, I'm always eager to tackle new challenges and collaborate on innovative projects.

 🌱 Currently learning at Faculty of Information and Communication Technology (ICT Mahidol)

+## 🌟 Visit My Personal Website 🌟
+For a comprehensive look at my portfolio, check out [my personal website](https://waris-damkham.netlify.app)!
+Dive deep into my journey, projects, and the technologies I've worked with.

 ## 🌐 Connect with me:
 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white&labelColor=222)](https://www.instagram.com/waaris_m/)